IT security in hybrid working models

 Home networks are often inadequately secured or not secured at all.
 This leads to high security risks.
 With Virtual Private Networks (VPNs), secure and encrypted data transmission between the company network and the end device is possible.

-Digital collaboration tools such as Zoom or Slack are mostly used for chats, video conferences and data exchange.
-Organisations should only make applications available that support end-to-end encryption.
+Digital collaboration tools such as Zoom or Slack are usually used for chats, video conferences, and data exchange.
+Organizations should only make applications accessible that support end-to-end encryption.

 Access management for employees